juan-cristobal-andrews/K-Nearest-Neighbors-Algorithm-From-Scratch/index.md

 <img src="images/6.png" width="420" heigth="420"  />

+As seen in the plot above it seems even though our algorithm correctly classified most of the data points, it failed with some of them (marked in red).

 <b>4.2.1 Decision Limits</b>

 Finally, we can visualize our "decision limits" over our original Test Dataset.
 This provides a good visual approximation as how well our model is classifying our data and which are the limits of it's classification space.